 Goadby Marwood Hall

 Goadby Marwood Hall sits elegantly in the centre of the village close to the small 13th Century church of St. Denys.
 The oldest parts of the building in the east wing date from the early 17th Century or possibly earlier, with the main part of the building to the north constructed in the mid-17th Century.
-Parts of the house were later extensively remodelled with a new south façade added in the Palladian style during the mid-1700s, possibly by the architect Francis Smith of Warwick.
+Parts of the house were later extensively remodelled with a new south façade added in the Palladian style during the mid-18th Century.

-The Maurewards held the Manor of Goadby until the early 15th Century when, following the death of Sir Thomas Maureward, the title passed to his son-in-law, Sir Thomas Beaumont.
+The Maurewards held the Manor of Goadby until the early 15th Century when, following the death of Sir Thomas Maureward in 1424, the title passed to his son-in-law, Sir Thomas Beaumont.
 Sir Thomas's son and heir, John Beaumont, was killed at the Battle of Towton in 1461 fighting for the Lancastrian King, Henry VI, and forfeited his estates posthumously, although they were restored to his son, Sir John Beaumont in 1485 by Henry VII.
-The Beaumonts continued as Lords of Goadby until the latter part of the 16th Century when Sir George Villiers of Brooksby Hall took the title by virtue of his marriage to Mary Beaumont following the death of his first wife, George married his widowed cousin, Mary Beaumont.
+The Beaumonts continued as Lords of Goadby until 1575 when Sir George Villiers of Brooksby Hall purchased the estate and title from his stepbrother, Nicholas Beaumont.
+Following the death of his first wife, George married his widowed cousin, Mary Beaumont.

 George Villiers, the infamous 1st Duke of Buckingham, eldest son of Sir George Villiers and Mary Beaumont, spent a large part of his adolescence at Goadby.
 Handsome and ambitious, the Duke of Buckingham was a royal favourite and statesman who virtually ruled England during the last years of King James I and the first years of the reign of Charles I. He was extremely unpopular with the rest of the Court and with the common people, and the failure of his aggressive, erratic foreign policy increased the tensions that eventually exploded in the Civil War between the Royalists and the Parliamentarians.
 He was assassinated at Portsmouth in August 1628.

-It was under the tenure of George, 2nd Baronet Villiers, son of William Villiers the eldest son of Sir George Villiers by his first wife, that the Manor House, today known as Goadby Marwood Hall, was rebuilt, and large parts of this earlier building still exist today.
-The Villiers retained the Manor of Goadby until about 1680 at which time it was sold to the Lowe family.
+It was under the tenure of George, 2nd Baronet Villiers, son of William Villiers the eldest son of Sir George Villiers by his first wife, that the north part of Manor House, today known as Goadby Hall, was rebuilt, and large parts of this earlier building still exist today.
+The Villiers retained the Manor of Goadby until the early 1680s at which time it was sold to the Lowe family.

 Henry Lowe was a businessman and sugar plantation owner who spent much of his time in Jamaica.
 He married Elizabeth Long whose family owned the island's extensive Seven Plantations Estate, and on the death of her father, Samuel Long, in 1683, the Long family's Jamaican properties passed to Henry.
 Henry and Elizabeth had three children, Samuel, Elizabeth and Susanna; all were born in St. Catherine, Jamaica.
 Henry Lowe died in 1714 in Jamaica, and his estate was inherited by his son, Samuel.